 And still there was always something burning inside Chris Martin.
 Deep down he always believed he could make it to The Show—it just didn't seem like the odds were in his favor when he was making 10 bucks an hour as a forklift operator, barely scraping by.

 It's a story that could be a rags-to-riches, macho weepy Disney baseball movie someday.
-It is the most improbable story of the baseball season, the tale of the Rockies' 27-year-old rookie pitcher who was once as big of a longshot to stick with a major league organization as a couple of former javelin throwers from rural India were to sign pro contracts.
+It is the most improbable story of the baseball season, the tale of the Rockies' 27-year-old rookie pitcher who was once a big longshot.

 "I think I still have a bruise in my butt from one of his curveballs," says the warehouse manager, Jed Stanphill.